 The treatment well site is surrounded by U.S. 101 and commercial development to the north and west, the City Water Resource Recovery Facility (WRRF) to the north, and San Luis Obispo Creek to the east and south.
-U.S. 101 is partially included within the treatment well site, but no work is proposed as part of the project that would directly affect U.S. 101.
-The water conveyance line would be installed within an existing conduit located under the highway.
+U.S. 101 is partially included within the treatment well site, but no work is proposed as part of the project that would directly affect U.S. 101 or occur in the U.S. 101 right-of-way.
 The monitoring well sites are primarily located in developed residential and commercial portions of the City.